 Alcohol is a drug and it must be filtered out of the body.
 The liver and kidneys attend to that filtration.
 If your drinking is heavy, then the filtration process must also be heavy and the organs do suffer from that.
 Alcoholic liver disease is a real possibility for those who abuse alcohol.

 The Dangers of Non-Alcoholic Beer

 Alcohol can be consumed, and a drink probably isn't going to do you any real injury unless you're already addicted to it.
+People with alcohol use disorders, nonetheless, drink to excess, compromising both themselves and others.
 The key is to drink responsibly and to know when you've had enough and then stop.
 If you can't accomplish that, then it's time to look for some help.

 I am a Mental Health Counselor who is licensed in both New York (LMHC) and North Carolina (LCMHC).
 I have been working in the Mental Health field since 2015.
 I have worked in a residential setting, an outpatient program and an inpatient addictions program.
 I began working in Long Island, NY and then in Guelph, Ontario after moving to Canada.
 Read More

 Return From Alcohol Content Of Beer To Alcohol Facts

 Return From Alcohol Content Of Beer To Alcoholism Help Homepage